-*PGY-1: Residents will complete their first year of fundamental clinical skills training at University of Nebraska Medical Center where the curriculum provides a comprehensive and diverse experience in relevant specialties.
+*PGY-1: Residents will complete their first year of fundamental clinical skills training at the University of Nebraska Medical Center where the curriculum provides a comprehensive and diverse experience in relevant specialties.
 These clinical rotations will include 6 months of Internal Medicine to provide a strong foundation for beginning PM&R training.
 Additional rotations during PGY-1 training will include; 1 month of Acute Stroke, 1 month of Trauma/Burn, 2 months of Pediatrics, 1 month of Emergency Medicine, 1 month of Long Term Acute Care and 6 months of Internal Medicine.
 The PM&R residency program director will maintain oversight of the PGY-1 training.

 CORE DIDACTIC SERIES

 (view the sample schedule)

 - University Of Nebraska Medicine

 - Nebraska Medicine